Emerging Trends in the Private Equity Capital Raising Market

 The evolution of the LP

 Within the room there appeared to be an appreciation of the fact that many larger LPs are becoming more sophisticated, are depending less on investment consultants, and are starting to look at different asset classes internally.
-As LPs become increasingly advanced, their demand for data is also growing, with GPs’ investor relations team coming under pressure – a topic which led us nicely into the next discussion point: fundraising.
+As LPs become increasingly advanced, their demand for data is also growing, with GPs’ investor relations team coming under pressure – a topic which led us nicely into the next discussion point: private equity fundraising.

 The fundraising process

 The real question here would appear to be: Does the fundraising process ever really stop?
 The answer is no. Once an initial fund is raised, maintaining LP relationships prior to the next fundraise is absolutely vital.
 The Prequin survey revealed that capital raising is easier for some than others, with strong fund managers (30% of funds raised) having little trouble raising funds in under 12 months, while others (40% of funds raised) taking up to 18 months – clearly a bifurcated market.
 However, some argued that these timeframes are misleading: Although the official start to finish might take 12 months, in actuality at least a year’s planning will have gone into the raising of a new fund, making the process a minimum of two years in length.